WeiJiuQi/DET-LSH/README.md

 + --data-dimensionality: a positive integer, the dimensionality of dataset
 + --l-size: L, a positive integer, the number of indexes
 + --search-radius: r, a float number, the initial search radius
-+ --max-candidate-size: a positive integer, the maximum number of returned points, i.e., beta*n
++ --max-candidate-size: a positive integer, the maximum number of returned points, i.e., beta*n+k
 + --benchmark: the path to benchmark file

-The specific commands and parameters for each dataset of DET-LSH are written in file `run_DETLSH.sh`.

 ## Dataset, Query, and Benchmark